SmartTechology/Lora_rainGauage/README.md

 # Lora_rainGauage
 <p> Lora rainGuage is a project for a rain gauge running on the LoRa network.
 The criteria is that it's cheaper than the conventional rain gauge and it runs for a long time on batteries.
+With this project you use a Nexus LoRa board from IDEETRON which is available <a href="https://webshop.ideetron.nl/Nexus">here<a></p>

 ## Set-up